-Hays, who also has served as executive associate dean for the College of Education, has led the expansion of student success and retention-progression-completion initiatives, facilitated faculty affairs-related activities, and increased the college’s scholarship capacity through new and reactivated research labs and centers.
+Hays has developed innovative academic programs that create diverse educator pathways, including the Paraprofessional Pathway Project.
+In addition, she has led the expansion of student success and retention-progression-completion initiatives, facilitated faculty affairs-related activities, and increased the college’s scholarship capacity through new and reactivated research labs and centers.

 Hays joined UNLV in 2015 as a professor and executive associate dean.

 Hays earned her doctoral degree in counselor education and supervision, with an emphasis in multicultural research, from Georgia State University.
 She has published about 125 journal articles and book chapters in her areas of research expertise, which include research methodology and program evaluation, leadership development, domestic violence prevention, assessment and diagnosis, and multicultural and social justice issues in community mental health and counselor preparation.

 Hays has authored Assessment in Counseling: Processes and Procedures (6/e, ACA) and co-authored:

 - Qualitative Research in Education and Social Sciences (2/e, Cognella)